nmaas-platform/nmaas-docs/docs/managed-nmaas/user-information/new-vnoc-infrastructure.md

-# New nmaas VNOC Infrastructure
+# New nmaas vNOC Infrastructure

 ## Benefits of the new Infrastructure

-After 5 years of service, the managed nmaas VNOC instance available at [nmaas.eu](https://nmaas.eu) is scheduled to be migrated to a completely new infrastructure, bringing with it many benefits and improvements.
+After 5 years of service, the managed nmaas vNOC instance available at [nmaas.eu](https://nmaas.eu) is scheduled to be migrated to a completely new infrastructure, bringing with it many benefits and improvements.
 The user-facing changes that existing users should be aware of are:

 - improved disk I/O speeds - allowing the monitoring of even more customer devices using I/O sensitive applications such as Zabbix, InfluxDB, and Prometheus.
 - dual-stack networking - nmaas now supports IPv6 in addition to IPv4 both for client access to the deployed applications as well as for the site-to-site connection towards the customer devices.